anthonycaccese/es-theme-crt/README.md

 ## How to use

 - Requires a Pi2/3 (videos are very choppy on a Pi0/1)
-- Install latest version of retropie through the setup script (ersions after 4.1.8 work)
+- Install latest version of retropie through the setup script (versions after 4.1.8 work)
 - Add <video> elements to your gamelist to reference videos for each game on your pi (videos can be stored anywhere just like images)

 ## Possible Future Updates

-- Adding support for marquee tag
+- Support for marquee tag
 - System specific backgrounds that match historical poster designs for a given system (I built an NES example to check out here: http://i.imgur.com/XCx3Tko.png)
 - Grid view support